 On their website, The American Dental Association states: “Preventive, diagnostic, and restorative dental treatments are safe throughout pregnancy”.
 Elective procedures such as tooth whitening, cosmetic dentistry, and more complicated procedures should be delayed until after the baby is born.

 Novocaine During Pregnancy

-The use of most local anesthetics is considered safe during pregnancy.
-Lidocaine is the most commonly used dental anesthetic today, and while it does pass through the placenta, it is not toxic to the developing baby.
-I use the minimum effective dose, but will not compromise on ensuring complete comfort for my patient.
-Pain, in and of itself, can induce a physiologic response that is best avoided, especially during pregnancy.
+The most common anesthetic used in modern dentistry is lidocaine.
+While it does pass through the placenta it is not toxic to the developing baby.
+In my practice, I use the minimum effective dose, but I do not compromise on ensuring complete comfort for my patient.
+Pain, in and of itself, can induce a physiologic response that is best avoided anytime, especially during pregnancy.

 Which Medications Are Safe During Pregnancy?

 During pregnancy, pain medication should be restricted to acetaminophen (Tylenol).
 Other pain medications such as aspirin and NSAIDs (such as ibuprofen and naproxen) should be avoided.
 If a stronger medication is necessary, I prescribe it only after consulting with my patient’s obstetrician.